 Make the most of the golden hour and take as many shots as you possibly can!
 Seriously, shoot until you feel like you’ve taken too many photos.
 You will probably notice that the light, the skies, and the colors around you will change every minute, so it is best to shoot as much as possible – that way, when you get home, you will have plenty of variety of light and color to choose from in your photos.

 Basically, backlighting means to place the light behind your subject.
 In order to successfully backlight your subject, you'll need to set your exposure so that your subjects will be properly exposed.

 If you are photographing people, now is a great time to play around with backlighting!
-For this, you’ll want to use a wider aperture of approximately f/2.8 in order for the background to be slightly out of focus, and create a hazy backlight around your subject.
+For this, you’ll want to use a wider aperture of approximately f/2.8 in order for the background to be slightly out of focus, and create a dreamy backlight around your subject.

 Backlighting your subject can also create a beautiful rim lighting - a golden rim of light around the subject.
 To do this, position your subjects so that the sun is directly behind them and is illuminating their outline.

 The more of the backlight you let stream directly into your lens, the more haze and sunflare you will get in your images.
 These are not always undesirable and can create a little bit of magic in your shots.

 Do you have any questions or comments about Golden Hour Photography?
 Just leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!